-VirtualBox supports 64-bit guest operating systems, even on 32-bit host operating systems, provided that the following conditions are met:
+VirtualBox supports 64-bit guest operating systems, even on 32-bit host operating systems, 2 provided that the following conditions are met:

-- 1. You need a 64-bit processor with hardware virtualization support (see chapter 10.3, Hardware vs. software virtualization, page 222). - 2.
+- 1. You need a 64-bit processor with hardware virtualization support (see chapter 10.3, Hardware vs. software virtualization, page 240). - 2.
 You must enable hardware virtualization for the particular VM for which you want 64-bit support; software virtualization is not supported for 64-bit VMs.

-&lt;sup>1See chapter 14, Known limitations, page 252.
+1See chapter 14, Known limitations, page 270.

-&lt;sup>264-bit guest support was added with VirtualBox 2.0; support for 64-bit guests on 32-bit hosts was added with VirtualBox 2.1.
+264-bit guest support was added with VirtualBox 2.0; support for 64-bit guests on 32-bit hosts was added with VirtualBox 2.1.